Can Dementia be Caused by Medications?

 Another cause of dementia found in research studies is the number of medications an individual takes.
 There is a 33% chance of dementia for those taking 5 medications daily and a 54% chance of dementia for those taking 10 or more medications.
 Mild cognitive impairment or delirium should be investigated for individuals taking multiple medications.

-Hospital Associated Dementia
+Hospital Statistics for Dementia

 Statistically, when patients over the age of 65 are hospitalized hospital delirium may occur for 20% of them.
 About 80% of patients cared for in the ICU will develop delirium.
 If delirium is not recognized it will hinder recovery and if left untreated a higher mortality rate may occur.
 Delirium occurs slowly, but it should clear up in a matter of days or possibly weeks.